Date & Time

 Panel: Primary Care as a Catalyst for Equity

 Primary care is widely recognized for its potential to address health disparities through preventive, episodic, and chronic care that is responsive to community needs.
-This panel will explore how Medicaid might achieve greater health equity through innovations in primary care payment and delivery that improve patient outcomes, manage costs, and promote better health for all communities—while responding to COVID-19’s formidable challenges.
+This panel explored how Medicaid might achieve greater health equity through innovations in primary care payment and delivery that improve patient outcomes, manage costs, and promote better health for all communities—while responding to COVID-19’s formidable challenges.

 Moderator: Laurie Zephyrin, MD, MPH, MBA, Vice President, Health Care Delivery System Reform, The Commonwealth Fund